TashaTJ/pawsome-portraits-v4/README.md

 - A feature within the main gallery allowing the users to view the photos individually when clicked on, with zoom capabilities.
 - An online shop containing a price list, gallery and options to have your portrait printed on a t-shirt or mugs etc.
 - A multi media blog containing images, text entries and video so that Craig can communicate his process, musings and inspiration in real time.
 This blog however must be easy for Craig to update without the developer.
 This will also require a small amendment to the navbar.
+- An arrow guiding the user back to the top should the pages get longer than their current state.
 - I would personally like to experiment with building this site as a one page site.

 ***